Scalable Sample-to-Population Estimation of Hyperbolic Space Models for Hypergraphs: Introduction

-\paragraph*{Contributions} We introduce a statistical framework for hyperedges of varying sizes and levels of sparsity, which addresses all of the above challenges and is amenable to scalable sample-to-population estimation with non-asymptotic theoretical guarantees: \begin{enumerate} \item We introduce a novel class of hyperbolic space models capturing core-periphery structure along with local structure in hypergraphs in Section \ref{sec:model}. \item We estimate hyperbolic space models based on samples.
-Sample-to-population estimation is crucial, for two reasons.
+\paragraph*{Contributions} We develop a statistical framework that enables scalable estimation, simulation, and model assessment of hypergraph models and is supported by non-asymptotic and asymptotic theoretical guarantees: \begin{enumerate} \item We introduce a novel class of hyperbolic space models for hypergraphs in Section \ref{sec:model}.
+In contrast to existing approaches to hypergraphs, we capture core-periphery structure in addition to proximity in hypergraphs.
+Many hypergraphs exhibit core-periphery structure in the sense that some units are more central than others.
+As such, capturing core-periphery structure is an important task in hypergraph modeling: e.g., in collaboration networks some scientists lead labs while others are members of labs, hence some scientists can be expected to be more central to the hypergraph than others.
+While hyperbolic space models have been used to capture core-periphery structure in graphs \citep{krioukov_hyperbolic_2010,SmAsCa19,lubold2023identifying}, none of the cited publications tackles hypergraphs with $2^N - N - 1$ possible hyperedges of small and large sizes that can overlap or be nested. \item We achieve scalability by estimating hypergraph models based on samples of hyperedges from a population hypergraph without placing unnecessary restrictions on the model, i.e., we consider both realized and unrealized hyperedges of varying sizes and we do not condition on the observed number of hyperedges.
+Sample-to-population inference is an important problem in statistical network analysis \citep{Ko17} and is indispensable to the statistical analysis of large hypergraphs, because the number of possible hyperedges $2^N - N - 1$ is exponential in $N$.
+The large number of possible hyperedges has two implications.
 First, it may not be possible to observe the entire population hypergraph due to data collection constraints.
-Second, even when the entire population hypergraph is observed, using observations of $2^N - N - 1$ possible hyperedges may be infeasible when $N$ is large.
-We discuss sampling in Section \ref{sec:sampling} and introduce scalable manifold optimization algorithms for learning hyperbolic space models from samples of hyperedges in Section \ref{sec:optimization}.
-We complement scalable learning methods by scalable simulation methods in Section \ref{sec:simulation}. \item We show in Section \ref{sec:identifiability} that the positions of units in hyperbolic space are identifiable (up to rotations) and establish non-asymptotic theoretical guarantees based on a finite number of units $N$ and a finite number of sampled hyperedges in Section \ref{sec:theory}.
-The theoretical results in Section \ref{sec:theory} are supported by simulation results in Section \ref{sec:simulation_study}. \item We use hyperbolic space models in Section \ref{sec:application} to detect core-periphery structure along with proximity among U.S.\ politicians based on historical media reports. \end{enumerate} To pave the way for hyperbolic space models, we first provide background on hyperbolic space in Section \ref{sec:back}.
+Second, even when the entire population hypergraph is observed, using observations of all $2^N - N - 1$ possible hyperedges may be infeasible due to computational constraints (including memory and computing time).
+As a consequence, regardless of whether the entire population hypergraph is observed, scalable statistical inference requires sampling hyperedges from the population hypergraph of interest and inferring the mechanism that generated the population hypergraph from sampled hyperedges.
+To prepare the ground for sample-to-population inference, we first discuss sampling hyperedges from a population hypergraph in Section \ref{sec:sampling}, and then introduce scalable manifold optimization algorithms for learning hyperbolic space models from sampled hyperedges in Section \ref{sec:optimization}.
+We complement scalable learning methods by scalable simulation methods in Section \ref{sec:simulation} to facilitate simulation studies and simulation-based model assessment. \item We show in Section \ref{sec:identifiability} that the positions of units in hyperbolic space are identifiable up to rotations and establish non-asymptotic theoretical guarantees based on fixed $N$ along with asymptotic theoretical guarantees based on $N \to \infty$ in Section \ref{sec:theory}.
+The theoretical results in Section \ref{sec:theory} are supported by simulation results in Section \ref{sec:simulation_study}. \item We use hyperbolic space models in Section \ref{sec:application} to detect core-periphery structure along with proximity among U.S.\ politicians based on historical media reports. \end{enumerate} To pave the way for hyperbolic space models for hypergraphs, we first provide background on hyperbolic space in Section \ref{sec:back}.